-Medium risks are possible or unlikely to occur and would have a moderate or minor impact.
+Medium risks are unlikely to occur and would have a moderate impact.

-1. CRM: Generation Resource Mix Impacts on Future Transmission Congestion (reduce): Additional long-term regional transmission planning studies should be done to produce multiple reasonably likely scenarios and allow time to mitigate any risks.
+1. CRM: Generation Resource Mix Impacts to Future Transmission Congestion (reduce): Additional long-term regional transmission planning studies should be done to produce multiple reasonably likely scenarios and allow time to mitigate any risks.
 As resources continue to change, studies done by WECC in 2022 and 2023 show current transmission paths in the future with higher utilization and, in some cases, exceeding their facility rating or Total Transmission Capacity.
-Building new transmission facilities takes years, even decades to complete due to several factors (e.g., regulatory approval, right-of-way permitting, supply chain).
+Building new transmission facilities takes years to decades to complete due to several factors (e.g., regulatory approval, right-of-way permitting, supply chain)

-2. CYB: Phishing and Social Engineering: A threat actor uses trusted, insider access to harm or facilitate unauthorized cyber asset operations.
-A single socially engineered insider with the proper access could cause significant harm; however, it would likely require exploitation of several insiders to affect more than one entity in the Western Interconnection.
+2. CYB: Phishing and Social Engineering: Threat actor exploits trusted insider access to harm or facilitate unauthorized cyber asset operations.
+A single socially engineered insider with the proper access could cause significant harm; however, it would likely require exploitation across several insiders to impact more than one entity in the Western Interconnection.

-3. CYB: Internet of Things (IoT): Consumer IoT devices connected to the grid's distribution network create an environment for threat actors to compromise many high-wattage IoT devices (such as air conditioners, heaters, charging stations, Distributed Energy Resource (DER) and turn them into a botnet (a compromised string of connected computers where a cyber-criminal gains control without the owner being aware).
+3. CYB: Internet of Things (IoT): Consumer Internet of Things (IoT) devices connected to the Grid's distribution network create an environment for threat actors to compromise many highwattage IoT devices (such as air conditioners, heaters, charging stations, Distributed Energy Resource (DER), etc.) and turn them into a botnet (a compromised string of connected computers where a cyber-criminal gains control without the owner being aware).
 The malicious actors could then use the botnet to launch a coordinated attack to manipulate the demand across distribution grids.

-4. INF: Supply Chain Constraints: The industry is experiencing supply chain constraints, making it more difficult to purchase equipment within expected time frames.
+4. INF: Supply Chain Constraints: The industry is experiencing supply chain constraints, making purchasing equipment more difficult within historically expected timeframes.
 This constraint causes delays in receiving new equipment.
 It causes entities to prioritize between installing new projects or delaying maintenance and replacing failed equipment, ultimately affecting the reliability of the BPS.

-Several factors, such as the effects of the COVID-19 pandemic, raw material and labor shortages, competition for resources for other applications (EV, rooftop solar, etc.), and global events have affected the supply and costs of new equipment.
+Several factors, such as the effects of the COVID-19 pandemic, raw material and labor shortages, competition for resources for other applications (EV, rooftop solar, etc.), and global events have impacted the supply and costs of new equipment.
 In addition, policies set by regulators (e.g., clean energy policies) make new projects designed to meet these regulations compete with maintenance and replacing failed equipment.

-PER: Workforce Skill set Shortage: Entities in the West have a workforce close to retirement and are finding it difficult to hire people with technical skill sets (entry-level and expert) to replace open positions.
-This is true throughout the industry and can affect an organization's ability to design, construct, operate, and maintain the physical and cyber assets needed for reliability and to prevent, detect, and respond to security events.
+PER: Workforce Skillset Shortage: Entities in the West have a workforce close to retirement and are finding it difficult to hire technical skill sets (entry-level and expert) to replace open positions.
+This is symptomatic across the industry and can affect an organization's ability to design, construct, operate, and maintain the physical and cyber assets needed for reliability and to prevent, detect, and respond to physical security and cybersecurity events.
 Data is not readily available to adequately determine the magnitude or scope of this risk.

-5. PHY: Drones and Unmanned Aircraft: The use and number of drones have increased exponentially in North America, and these devices can easily bypass traditional security perimeters for (1.)
-Surveillance and negative publicity, (2.)
-Injury to personnel, (3).
-Attacks on infrastructure, or (4.)
+5. PHY: Drones and Unmanned Aircraft: The use and number of drones have increased exponentially in North America, and these devices can easily bypass traditional security perimeters for 1.
+Surveillance and negative publicity 2.
+Injury to personnel 3.
+Attacks on infrastructure, or 4.
 Cybersecurity vulnerabilities.

-6. CYB: Third-party Operations: Unvetted and unmonitored third-party operations of cyber assets.
+6. CYB: Third-Party Operations: Unvetted and unmonitored third-party operations of cyber assets.
 Unverified security controls of third parties can lead to unintended operation of cyber assets.
-Third-party operation of cyber assets may be necessary as a cost benefit and may have improved security controls over what a Registered Entity could afford to implement.
+Third-party operation of cyber assets may be necessary as a cost-benefit and may have improved security controls over what a Registered Entity could afford to implement.